A Practical Introduction to Regression-based Causal Inference in Meteorology (II): Unmeasured confounders: Two-Stage Least Squares

 The second stage of TSLS develops another regression model, this time involving $Y$ and the predictions $\hat{A}$:

 It follows that

-It is now easy to show that $\hat{\gamma}$ in A5 is a consistent estimator of $\beta$, i.e., the ATE of $A$ on $Y$: using (A1) in (A5) gives
+It is now easy to show that $\hat{\gamma}$ in Eq.
+(A5) is a consistent estimator of $\beta$, i.e., the ATE of $A$ on $Y$: using Eq.
+(A1) in Eq.
+(A5) gives

-and so, if $E[U | Z, A] = 0$, then $E[\hat{\gamma}] = \beta.$ Even if $E[U | Z, A] \neq 0$, application of the law of large numbers implies that the IV condition $E[Z^TU]=0$ leads to the vanishing of the second term in (A5).
-As such, $\hat{\gamma}$ is a consistent estimator of $\beta$, i.e., $\hat{\gamma} \rightarrow \beta$ when the sample size tends to infinity (see, section 23.5 in Ding 2024).
-Note that all of the matrices whose inverse is required in TSLS are all square matrices, and therefore, usually invertible.
-The $\hat{\gamma}$ in (A5) is the quantity used to estimate ATE in the IV setting.
+Under the IV moment condition $E[Z^T U]=0$ and the rank condition that $E[Z^T A]$ has full column rank, the second term in (A6) converges in probability to zero, and so, the TSLS estimator is consistent for $\beta$.
+As such, $\hat{\gamma}$ is a consistent estimator of $\beta$, i.e., $\hat{\gamma} \rightarrow \beta$ when the sample size tends to infinity (see Section 23.5 in \citet{ding_book}).
+Note that the matrices whose inverse is required in TSLS are all square matrices, and therefore, usually invertible.
+The $\hat{\gamma}$ in Eq.
+(A5) is the quantity used to estimate ATE in the IV setting.